pi-hole/docs/docs/ftldns/configfile.md

 FTL stores its long-term history in a database file on disk (see [here](../database/index.md)).
 Furthermore, FTL stores log files (see, e.g., [here](#file_LOGFILE)).

-By default, FTL warns if usage of the disk holding any crutial file exceeds 90%.
+By default, FTL warns if usage of the disk holding any crucial file exceeds 90%.
 You can set any integer limit between `0` to `100` (interpreted as percentages) where `0` means that checking of disk usage is disabled.

 ---